kelseyjhayes/Tech-Book-Club-Landing-Page/README.md

 ### Continued development

 I really want to continue improving on my knowledge of pseudoelements, and how to position them precisely.

+extending the line the whole way across in the tablet view of the footer (can't do as a bottom border because it extends past the container).
+Would need to do it as a second footer only for that screen size which seems silly.

 ### Useful resources

 - [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.